NicolasH67/HECKERNICOLAS_5_05042021/README.md

 Clone this repo.
 From within the project folder, run `npm install`.
-You can then run the server with `node server`.
+You can then run the server with `node server.js`.

 ## Francais ##